Upgrades

 - Note: Checking for errors in

-- Stop, if the scheme is not compatible (there are errors)
+/tmp/pg_schema_compatibility_check.log - Stop, if the schema is not compatible (there are errors)

 - Note: Checking for errors in

-- Print result of checking the compatibility of the scheme
+- Print result of checking the compatibility of the schema

 - Stop new PostgreSQL to re-initdb